anurag5152/anurag5152/README.md

 ## 💼 Who I Am

-I’m a **Full Stack Web Developer** passionate about turning complex problems into seamless user experiences.
+I'm a **Full Stack Web Developer** passionate about turning complex problems into seamless user experiences.
 Recent project: A **real-time Chat Web App** with authentication, messaging.

-Previously, I’ve:
+Previously, I've:
 - Built **resume rendering systems** using *Laravel + Dompdf + Browsershot* for pixel-perfect exports.
 - Developed **data-driven full-stack apps** in *Node.js, Express, and MongoDB* using Chart.js visualizations.

-I’m the kind of developer who enjoys the intersection of **engineering precision** and **UI polish** — where performance meets design.
+I'm the kind of developer who enjoys the intersection of **engineering precision** and **UI polish** — where performance meets design.

 ---